By Doina Chiacu and David Morgan

 U.S. House of Representatives Judiciary Committee Chairman Jerrold Nadler, a Democrat, issued a subpoena to the Justice Department to hand over the full Mueller report and other relevant evidence by May 1.

 "My committee needs and is entitled to the full version of the report and the underlying evidence consistent with past practice.
-The redactions appear to be significant," Nadler said in a statement.
+The redactions appear to be significant.
+We have so far seen none of the actual evidence that the Special Counsel developed to make this case," Nadler said in a statement.

-The report provided extensive details on Trump's efforts to thwart Mueller's investigation, giving Democrats plenty of political ammunition against the Republican president but leaving them with no consensus on how to use it.
+The report provided extensive details on Trump's efforts to thwart Mueller's investigation, giving Democrats plenty of political ammunition against the Republican president but no consensus on how to use it.